+VergenixFG is an advanced wound care product based on our rhCollagen which received CE marking certification in February 2016.
 VergenixFG is intended for the treatment of deep surgical incisions and deep wounds, including diabetic ulcers, venous and pressure ulcers, burns, bedsores, and other chronic wounds that are difficult to heal.
 VergenixFG is designed to be easy to use and to be administrated through a cannula by a doctor or nurse.
 The VergenixFG formulation provides a scaffold of pure human collagen, an important characteristic in promoting the closure of wounds, that fills the wound bed and is engineered to create maximal contact with the surrounding tissue, which is believed to enhance healing.
 VergenixFG provides complete coverage of the wound site, facilitates wound closure through an engineered synchronization between scaffold degradation and growth of new tissue, and offers a non-allergenic and pathogen-free scaffold for safe and efficacious wound care therapy.
 Other flowable gel products are available on the market, but they are based on tissue-derived collagen.